adrwxyz/adrw.xyz/notes/code/2019-12-30-nextcloud.md

 * Turn on Namecheap API in your account / settings / tools.
 You may need to live message support to get them to enable it.
 * Cloudron can configure DNS records for you using the API for ease of use.

+## Nextcloud Email
+* Though Cloudron will recommend using encrypted ports for IMAP and SMTP, the [forum](https://forum.cloudron.io/topic/1319/nextcloud-email-client-cannot-be-setup) recommends using unencrypted port 25 since the encrypted ports don't currently work and communication is internal to VM so it isn't a security concern.

 # AWS Install Steps

 * Install on AWS: <https://medium.com/@n.moretto/nextcloud-on-aws-ad244739c586>